wxt-dev/wxt/docs/guide/key-concepts/auto-imports.md

 For TypeScript to work, you need to run the `wxt prepare` command.
 This will ensure types are generated for auto-imports.

-This should be added to your `postinstall` script:
+This should be added to your `postinstall` script so your editor has everything it needs to report type errors after installing dependencies:

 ```json
 // package.json